-Academic activities provided to enhance and enrich the classroom curriculum activities include participation in Science programs such as the Siemens' Science Experience and FEAST, National Youth Science Forum, The University of Queensland Engineering Challenge, the Mathematics Team Challenge competition, Days of Excellence, Debating and participation in national testing programs such as the ICAS Mathematics and English competitions.
+Academic activities provided to enhance and enrich the classroom curriculum activities include participation in Science programs such as the Siemens' Science Experience and FEAST, National Youth

+Science Forum, The University of Queensland Engineering Challenge, the Mathematics Team Challenge competition, Days of Excellence, Debating and participation in national testing programs such as the ICAS Mathematics and English competitions.

 Cultural programs include a broad music program incorporating choral and instrumental instruction and performance.
 The College incorporates musical ensembles, bands and choirs into the liturgical and Assembly program and recitals evenings and concerts are held at regular intervals during the year.
-College ensembles, bands and choirs include guitar, wind and percussion ensembles, String Orchestra, Symphony Orchestra, Concert Band, Big Band, Nano's Choral, St Rita's Voices and Show Choir.
+College ensembles, bands and choirs including guitar, wind and percussion ensembles, String Orchestra, Symphony Orchestra, Concert Band, Big Band, Nano's Chorale, St Rita's Voices and Show Choir.

 Students can also opt to undertake musical tuition during school time.
-Other cultural programs include an extensive drama program incorporating Theatresports, master classes and a tri-yearly musical.
-In 2015, the College staged the musical Annie for over 1000 people at four separate performances.
-In October, the Music, Drama and Art Departments hosted the annual 'Articulate' evening to showcase student work in the arts.
+Other cultural programs include an extensive drama program, master classes and a tri-yearly musical.
+The Sydney Music Tour was another exciting event in the cocurricular program, along with the Music Gala, showcasing student work across all Year levels, held in October.